gcftaskforce/kdb-site/README.md

 This is an API-based application; the API connection must be established at startup.
 A *fetch* request is made to the API to set the application-level "constants" REGION_DEFS and LANGS.
 The application fails early if this *fetch* fails.

+## Browser-Side Code and Webpack Configuration

+The *Deforestation Rates* chart relies on browser-side code.
+Please see the repository [https://github.com/gcftaskforce/kdb-rate-chart](https://github.com/gcftaskforce/kdb-rate-chart) for details.

+Additionally, the inline CMS is rendered browser site.
+Please see the repository [https://github.com/gcftaskforce/kdb-site-cms](https://github.com/gcftaskforce/kdb-site-cms).

+For development and building, these repositories could be cloned into [/src](/src).
+Notice the **two** Webpack configs [webpack.dev.config.js](webpack.dev.config.js) and [webpack.prod.config.js](webpack.prod.config.js) (for building).
+These hold their own configuration constants but do not reference any environment variables.

 ## Translated Content and Labels

 Per client specification, all content must be available in all supported languages.
 As discussed above, supported languages are available to the application through a *fetch* to the API during application startup.